shawn-franklin/bamoe_canvas/src/main/resources/README.md

 # bamoe-canvas-quarkus-accelerator
-This is the BAMOE Canvas Quarkus Accelerator for Decisions and Workflows
+This is the BAMOE Canvas Quarkus Accelerator for Decisions

 Apply it to you repository inside BAMOE Canvas to build and run your decisions.

-*NOTE: Docker is required to run this image with all its dependencies.*

 ## Running